 2. Tracking links: Tracking links are used to gain insight into where a candidate came from when applying for the job.
 As an example, when sharing a job post on LinkedIn, the shared URL will contain a small addition at the end, “&path=linkedin,” that will tell the system that this applicant applied coming from LinkedIn.

-4. Change end date: This can be used to change the end date of the job post.
-This will generally unpublish the job post from page.recman.
+6. Change end date: This can be used to change the end date of the job post.
+This will generally unpublish the job post from the career page, meaning that candidates will no longer be able to apply.

-5. Edit: This can be used to access and change information on the job post as you see fit.
-Need to change the application text, shown contact persons or where the job post is published?
+7. Edit: This can be used to access and change information on the job post as you see fit.
+Need to change the application text, show the customer as a contact person or change the publishing?
 This is your place to go.

 Was this article helpful?